Arthi-chaud/arthi-chaud.github.io/_drafts/packed.md

 Unfortunately it looks like the use of packed data is limited to research projects, probably because it's kinda hard to support it.

 In this post, I will introduce the `packed-data` Haskell library.
 It allows packing and unpacking data, as well as traversing packed data as-is (with a custom `case` function), with no marshalling step, thanks to the power of types.
+As far as we are aware, this is on of the first effort to bring support for packed data using only the host language's type-system, meta-programming (Template Haskell) with no compiler modifications.

 This blog post is a short version of the paper published at ECOOP 2025, titled _Type-safe and portable support for packed data_.